emqx/cloud-docs/en_US/deployments/tls_ssl.md

 ## Certificate Requirements

 - The certificate must specify the encryption algorithm and key size.
-EMQX Cloud supports the following algorithms:
+EMQX Platform supports the following algorithms:

   - 1024 bit RSA (RSA_1024)
   - 2048 bit RSA (RSA_2048)
   - 256 bit ECDSA (ECC)
   - 384 bit ECDSA (ECC)

-- Certificate (including certificate chain, if applicable): The EMQX Cloud supports uploading certificates in **x509** format. **Please merge your certificate (.crt or .pem) and any related certificate chain files into one file and upload it**.
+- Certificate (including certificate chain, if applicable): The EMQX Platform supports uploading certificates in **x509** format. **Please merge your certificate (.crt or .pem) and any related certificate chain files into one file and upload it**.
 If your certificate is issued by a certificate authority, it is important to include the certificate chain to ensure that it is correctly recognized.
 - The certificate must be valid.
 The certificate cannot be imported within **60 days** before the beginning and end of the validity period.

 - The certificate, private key and certificate chain must use **PEM encoding**.